 If you are at least 65 years old on January 1 of the year in which you hope to qualify and have owned and occupied the property as your primary residence for at least ten years prior to January 1, you probably qualify.
 However, there are additional qualifications and exceptions for certain situations.
 For more details on eligibility, please visit our Senior Property Tax Exemption webpage.

-To apply, please submit your application by July 1 of the year in which you hope to gain the exemption to the Colorado Division of Veterans Affairs.
-The application is available from the Colorado Division of Veterans Affairs, which can be contacted at:
+To apply, please submit your application by July 1 of the year in which you hope to gain the exemption to the Jefferson County Assessor.
+The application is available from the Jefferson County Assessor, who can be contacted at:

 As of 2020, the actual value of the property is reduced by 50 percent of the first $200,000 of value.
 For example: